renatocarvalho/blog/source/2012-08-07-curiosity-has-landed.html.markdown

 thumb: http://i.imgur.com/6a0Ly.jpg
 tags: opinions
 ---
 Watching the live feed from NASA headquarters while they anxiously monitor the [MSL](http://mars.jpl.nasa.gov/msl/) land on Mars, was a breathtaking experience.
-You can see the fulfillment and joy they had when they Curiosity made touch down.

 If you're unfamiliar with what the Curiosity rover's goals are, here's a quick quote from its Wikipedia entry: